ChatGPT calorie tracker privacy

 - Does it have a clear privacy policy that states what’s stored and why?

-- Can you delete or export your data?
+- Can you delete your account data?

 - Is the data used for anything besides providing the product?